Archive Global: History

-ARCHIVE Global was founded by Peter Williams.
-ARCHIVE was developed from a three-year independent research project at Columbia University where Williams trained as an architect.
+Archive Global was founded by Peter Williams.
+Archive was developed from a three-year independent research project at Columbia University where Williams trained as an architect.
 His research reinforced the basic link between housing and health outcomes in South African communities.
 In 2005, Williams created a blog to encourage debate around public health policy, planning, epidemics, and architecture.
-This led to the formation of ARCHIVE Global in New York, in 2006 followed by ARCHIVE UK three years later.
+This led to the formation of Archive Global in New York, which in 2006 was followed by the genesis of Archive UK.

-Current Projects
+Current projects

 UK

-In 2010 ARCHIVE UK launched the Happy, Healthy Households Partnership with NHS Brent, the Brent Council, the Brent Refugee and Migrant Forum and various community organizations.
+In 2010 Archive UK launched the Happy, Healthy Households Partnership with NHS Brent, the Brent Council, the Brent Refugee and Migrant Forum and various community organizations.
 The purpose of the partnership is to raise awareness of the link between Tuberculosis and housing.
 The focus is on the London Borough of Brent, as it has the highest rate of TB of any London Borough, after Newham, with 101.12 new cases per 100,000 of population.
 The majority of those cases occur among minority communities.

-ARCHIVE UK has continued community based awareness raising workshops and events beyond the Happy, Healthy Households project and has plans to extend into Newham in the near future.
+Archive UK has continued community based awareness raising workshops and events beyond the Happy, Healthy Households project and has plans to extend into Newham in the near future.

 Haiti

-In Haiti, ARCHIVE Global works in partnership with Housing Works and Foundation Esther Boucicault Stanislas (FEBS).
+In Haiti, Archive Global works in partnership with Housing Works and Foundation Esther Boucicault Stanislas (FEBS).
 FEBS is a community organization based in Saint-Marc that provides access to medicine and works to improve the quality of life for people living with HIV/AIDS.

-In 2010, six months after the 2010 Haiti earthquake ARCHIVE Global launched Kay e Sante nan Ayiti (Creole for Housing and Health in Haiti), a project to raise awareness of how housing can form part of a strategy to reduce the transmission of airborne diseases such as TB.
+In 2010, six months after the 2010 Haiti earthquake Archive Global launched Kay e Sante nan Ayiti (Creole for Housing and Health in Haiti), a project to raise awareness of how housing can form part of a strategy to reduce the transmission of airborne diseases such as TB.
 As an integral part of the project, a global design competition called on architects, engineers, health specialists and the general public to pool their knowledge and submit housing designs which would mitigate disease transmission while remaining sympathetic to the local environment.
 An interdisciplinary panel of judges and the local community chose five winning designs for construction in an integrated community development and healthcare pilot project in the coastal port town of Saint-Marc, in western Haiti, an hour's drive (100 km) from the capital, Port-au-Prince.

 Construction began in 2011 on the prototype houses.
-The winning design, 'Breathe House' was constructed in 2012 by local community members, ARCHIVE Global and volunteers from reCOVER initiative of the University of Virginia and BGF (Building Goodness Foundation).
+The winning design, 'Breathe House' was constructed in 2012 by local community members, Archive Global and volunteers from the 'reCOVER 'initiative of the University of Virginia and BGF (Building Goodness Foundation).